Stuart McMillan

 Stuart McMillan (born 6 May 1972) is a Scottish politician serving as Convener of the Delegated Powers and Law Reform Committee since 2021.
 A member of the Scottish National Party (SNP), he has been the Member of the Scottish Parliament (MSP) for the Greenock and Inverclyde since 2016, having previously represented the West of Scotland region from 2007 to 2016.

 Early life

 Stuart McMillan was born in Barrow in Furness in Cumbria, England, on 6 May 1972.
 He moved to Inverclyde when he was a child, where he attended Port Glasgow High School.
-After attending Central College of Commerce, Glasgow, he studied at the University of Abertay in Dundee where he graduated with a BA (Hons) in European Business Management with Languages and latterly a MBA.
+After attending Central College of Commerce, Glasgow, he studied at the University of Abertay in Dundee where he graduated with a BA (Hons) in European Business Management with Languages and latterly an MBA.
 Once graduated he worked for IBM before working for Scottish National Party central office in Westminster.
 Before being elected in 2007, he was office manager to Scottish National Party Member of the Scottish Parliament Bruce McFee.